magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Sun
 ---

-| The same but for Sun.
+| The same but for Sunday.